senpaii1/FutureBridge-Test/README.md

 # FutureBridge-Test

 # Task has been successfully done and the source code is present in counter folder
-# just clone it and hit 'npm intsall' to install all the dependencies then 'npm start'
+# just clone it and hit 'npm install' to install all the dependencies then 'npm start'
 # you can test